McFarland Science Center Addition

 The top Lipscomb:Next Campaign priority for spring 2014 is to complete funding for the addition to McFarland Science Center.

-The goal is to fund this $8.5 million, 24,000-square-foot addition that will include new laboratories for organic chemistry, biochemistry, microbiology, physics, and human anatomy and physiology.
-The campaign is being championed by a host of Lipscomb science alumni, led by campaign co-chairs Joy McMeen Campbell, Ph.D. ('72) and Dr. James Netterville ('76).
+The goal is to fund this $8.5 million, 24,000-square-foot addition that will include at least six new laboratories for organic chemistry, biochemistry, microbiology, physics, and human anatomy and physiology.
+The campaign is being championed by a host of Lipscomb science alumni, led by campaign co-chairs Joy McMeen Campbell, Ph.D. ('72) and James Netterville, M.D. ('76).

-Plans call for honoring several of Lipscomb's pioneering science faculty, as cited most often as influential in their lives, faith and careers.
+Plans call for honoring several of Lipscomb's pioneering science faculty who are cited most often by science alumni as most influential in their lives, faith and careers.
 These professors include Paul Langford, Ph.D., Oliver Yates, Ph.D., David Johnston, Ph.D., Dr. Phil Choate, John Netterville Sr., Ph.D., and Ralph Nance Ed.D.

-McFarland Science Center opened in 1967 when the student body was less than half the size it is today.
+McFarland Science Center opened in 1966, during Lipscomb's 75th anniversary celebration, when the student body was less than half the size it is today.
 Through the years, McFarland has been central to the growth of Lipscomb’s reputation for science instruction and premedical preparation.
 That reputation has resulted in recent years in the addition of a bachelor’s program in nursing, doctoral program in pharmacy, master’s degree in biomolecular science and a new emphasis on research.

 All of that has served to make Lipscomb's science program more popular than ever: nearly 45 percent of incoming freshmen state premedicine as their main interest.
 Since the 1980s, science enrollment has more than doubled.
 In the past five years, biology graduates have doubled, graduates admitted to medically related professional schools have increased 86 percent and the pre-nursing science class enrollment has jumped by 128 percent.
 Labs are often in session until 10 p.m. to handle the demand.